One of the most popular topics on the Frosty Garden blog is the subject of growing outdoor tomatoes in the far north.

 When you look at seed packets for peppers, the maturity date is defined as an edible green pepper.
 That may not match your expectation of a ripe pepper.
-It can take quite a few days (or even weeks) for a pepper to fully ripen.
-This is especially important for super-hot and colorful varieties that need to be ripe for best eating.
+It can take quite a few days (or even weeks+) for a pepper to fully ripen.

 Peppers ripen best in warmer temperatures.
 In interior Alaska, August can often be a rainy, cooler month.
 This can make it challenging to grow peppers as your prime time for ripening are less than ideal for it.

 Outdoor grown peppers don’t tend to get humongous in Alaska like they do in warmer climates.
-We usually see about 2-4 feet tall, and most on the shorter side.
-This is often a manageable height for moving them indoors if you choose to do so.
+We usually see about 2-4 feet tall, with most on the shorter side.
+This is often a manageable height for moving them indoors, if you choose to do so.

 The lack of garden pests in Alaska is probably one of the best reasons we like to grow here.
 We aren’t fighting beetles, caterpillars and slugs.